본문 바로가기

 [On Stage] Bringing the Confession "The Moon Is Beautiful, Isn't It?" to the Stage Creative Musical 'Behind the Moon' Yoo Junsang Performance Photo [Photo by Company Yeonjak]

 The play begins with the first date between Collins and his wife Patricia.
 As they drink chamomile tea together, Collins is quite shy.
 He cannot bring himself to tell Patricia that she is beautiful.
-Instead, he says that although he is now an Air Force fighter pilot, he originally dreamed of becoming an astronaut because he loves the moon, and he asks, in a roundabout way, whether she finds the moon beautiful.
+Instead, he says that although he is now an Air Force fighter pilot, he originally dreamed of becoming an astronaut because he loves the moon, and he subtly asks if she finds the moon beautiful as well.

-Before boarding Apollo 11, Collins and his fellow astronauts write letters to their families.
-While on Apollo 11, Collins and his crewmates receive video messages from their families.
-In her video message, Patricia says that on their first date, all he said was that the moon was beautiful, but she knew that was his way of saying he liked her.
-Collins replies that he will become the moon for her-not shining like the sun, nor disappearing like a twinkling star, but steadfastly staying by her side.
+Before boarding Apollo 11, Collins and his fellow astronauts leave letters for their families.
+Video messages from their families are delivered to Collins and his crewmates aboard Apollo 11.
+In her video message, Patricia recalls that on their first date, all Collins said was that the moon was beautiful, and she reveals that she understood this as his way of saying he liked her.
+Collins replies to Patricia that he will be like the moon for her-neither shining ostentatiously like the sun nor disappearing like a twinkling star, but quietly remaining by her side.

-At home, Collins is a sincere husband and a loving father, and at work, he is an excellent colleague.
+At home, Collins is a sincere husband and a loving father, and at work, he is an outstanding colleague.

-During the Apollo 11 mission, only two astronauts, Armstrong and Aldrin, left footprints on the moon's surface aboard the lunar module Eagle.
-Collins was the only one of the three not to set foot on the moon.
-As the command module pilot of Columbia, he was responsible for the Eagle's return and docking.
-In the play, Collins is initially overjoyed when Commander Armstrong invites him to join Apollo 11, but is soon disappointed to learn he will be the command module pilot.
-However, he quickly accepts Armstrong's offer and willingly embraces his supporting role.
+During the Apollo 11 mission, only two astronauts-Armstrong and Aldrin-left footprints on the lunar surface aboard the lunar module "Eagle."
+Collins was the only one of the three who did not set foot on the moon.
+As the command module "Columbia" pilot, he was responsible for the return and docking of the Eagle.
+In the play, Collins is overjoyed when Commander Armstrong invites him to join Apollo 11, but he is soon disappointed to learn that he will be the command module pilot.
+However, after a brief moment, Collins accepts Armstrong's offer and willingly embraces his supporting role.

 [On Stage] Bringing the Confession "The Moon Is Beautiful, Isn't It?" to the Stage Creative Musical 'Behind the Moon' Go Sangho Performance Photo [Photo by Company Yeonjak]

-While his colleagues explored the lunar surface, Collins piloted Columbia in lunar orbit and became the first person in history to see the far side of the moon.
-Collins is portrayed as a man who enters the darkness so that his colleagues can shine, even if he is not the protagonist.
-In real life, Collins, who passed away in 2021 at the age of 90, was known for his strong sense of responsibility and for always putting the team before himself, earning deep trust from his peers.
+While his colleagues explored the lunar surface, Collins orbited the moon in Columbia and became the first human to see the far side of the moon.
+Collins is portrayed as a man who steps into the darkness to let others shine, even if he is not the protagonist.
+In reality, Collins, who passed away in 2021 at the age of 90, was known for his strong sense of responsibility and for putting his team before himself, earning deep trust from his colleagues.

-Kim Hansol, the writer of "Behind the Moon," originally wrote the first draft as a five-person play but revised it into a one-man show to focus on Collins.
-As a result, Collins's diverse and human charms are highlighted, and the play emerges as a work with a rich palette and texture.
-The scenes with Patricia are sweet melodrama, the moments playing with his children are warm family drama, and the episodes where he puts his colleagues before himself to make history together are classic human drama.
+Kim Hansol, the playwright of "Behind the Moon," originally wrote the script as a five-person play but revised it into a one-man show to focus on Collins.
+As a result, the play highlights Collins's diverse human qualities and emerges as a work rich in color and texture.
+The story with Patricia unfolds as a sweet melodrama, the scenes of playing with his children are warm family drama, and the moments where he puts his colleagues before himself to make history together are portrayed as human drama.

-Yoo Junsang, Jung Moonseong, Go Hoonjung, and Go Sangho all deliver passionate performances as Collins.
-"Behind the Moon" will be performed at the Chungmu Arts Center Middle Theater Black through February 8.
+Yoo Junsang, Jung Moonseong, Ko Hoonjung, and Ko Sangho all deliver passionate performances as Collins.
+"Behind the Moon" will be performed at the Chungmu Art Center Black Theater until February 8.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.